Transboundary-Movement-of-Hazardous-Waste

 • Minimize hazardous waste generation

-• Control and reduce the international movement of hazardous waste
+• Control and reduce international movement of hazardous waste

-• Ensure that waste disposal and recovery are conducted in an environmentally sound manner as close as possible to the source
+• Ensure that waste disposal and recovery is conducted in an environmentally sound manner as close as possible to the source, and

 • Prevent and punish illegal traffic or trade of hazardous waste